mat-docs/SECU4.Site/docs/stream_api/index.md

 ecosystem.

 # Components
-For the 2024 July milestone, 3 components will be delivered for evaluation:
+For the 2024 July milestone, 3 components are currently available for evaluation:

-1. Stream API container
+1. Stream API server as docker image
-2. Stream API client as NuGet package
+2. Stream API server as NuGet package
-3. Windows service application (TODO: ADS Dev version?)
+3. Stream API client as NuGet package

 # Sample Implementation